SouthMountainFairy/LGRL/README.md

 ---
 ![figure3](https://github.com/SouthMountainFairy/LGRL/blob/main/figure3.png)
 An overview of our approach. (a) Stage 1: a conventional FG-SBIR framework with two independent channels; (b) Stage 2: Our proposed LGRL for on-the-fly FG-SBIR problem.
 The locks signify that the weights are fixed during learning.

+Datasets and Preprocessing
+---

+Training and Testing
+---

 Citation